XanaduAI/strawberryfields/doc/algorithms/quantum_neural_network.rst

 with :math:`\mathbf{b} = \{\alpha_{i}\}_{i=1}^{N}` and :math:`\alpha_{i} \in \mathbb{R}`.
 Putting this all together, we see that the operation :math:`\mathcal{D} \circ \mathcal{U}_{2} \circ \mathcal{S} \circ \mathcal{U}_{1}` with phaseless interferometers and position displacement performs the transformation :math:`\ket{\mathbf{x}} \Rightarrow \ket{W \mathbf{x} + \mathbf{b}}` on position eigenstates.

-.. warning:: The TensorFlow backend is the natural simulator for quantum neural networks, but this backend cannot naturally accommodate position eigenstates, which require infinite squeezing.
-For simulation of position eigenstates in this backend, the best approach is to use a displaced squeezed state (:class:`strawberryfields.backends.tfbackend.TFBackend.prepare_displaced_squeezed_state`) with high squeezing value r.
+.. warning:: The TensorFlow backend is the natural simulator for quantum neural networks in Strawberry Fields, but this backend cannot naturally accommodate position eigenstates, which require infinite squeezing.
+For simulation of position eigenstates in this backend, the best approach is to use a displaced squeezed state (:class:`prepare_displaced_squeezed_state <strawberryfields.backends.tfbackend.TFBackend.prepare_displaced_squeezed_state>`) with high squeezing value r.
 However, to avoid significant numerical error, it is important to make sure that all initial states have negligible amplitude in the Fock basis for Fock states :math:`\ket{n}, ~~n\geq \texttt{cutoff_dim}`, with :math:`\texttt{cutoff_dim}` the cutoff dimension.

 Finally, the nonlinear function :math:`\varphi` can be achieved through a restricted type of non-Gaussian gates :math:`\otimes_{i=1}^{N}\Phi(\lambda_{i})` acting on each mode (see :cite:`killoran2018continuous` for more details), resulting in the transformation

 .. math:: \otimes_{i=1}^{N}\Phi(\lambda_{i})\ket{\mathbf{x}} = \ket{\varphi(\mathbf{x})}.

-The operation :math:`\mathcal{L} = \Phi \circ \mathcal{D} \circ \mathcal{U}_{2} \circ \mathcal{S} \circ \mathcal{U}_{1}` with phaseless interferometers, position displacements, and restricted non-Gaussian gates can hence be seen as enacting a classical neural network layer on position eigenstates.
+The operation :math:`\mathcal{L} = \Phi \circ \mathcal{D} \circ \mathcal{U}_{2} \circ \mathcal{S} \circ \mathcal{U}_{1}` with phaseless interferometers, position displacements, and restricted non-Gaussian gates can hence be seen as enacting a classical neural network layer :math:`\ket{\mathbf{x}} \Rightarrow \ket{\phi(W \mathbf{x} + \mathbf{b})}` on position eigenstates.
 However, CV quantum neural network layers can be made more powerful than this by lifting the above restrictions on :math:`\mathcal{L}`, i.e.:

 - Using arbitrary interferometers :math:`U_{k}(\boldsymbol{\theta}_{k},\boldsymbol{\phi}_{k})` with access to phase and general displacement gates (i.e., not necessarily position displacement).
 This allows :math:`\mathcal{D} \circ \mathcal{U}_{2} \circ \mathcal{S} \circ \mathcal{U}_{1}` to represent a general Gaussian operation.
-- Using arbitrary non-Gaussian gates :math:`\Phi(\boldsymbol{\lambda})`, such as the Kerr gate.
+- Using arbitrary non-Gaussian gates :math:`\Phi(\lambda_{i})`, such as the Kerr gate.
 - Encoding data outside of the position eigenbasis, for example using instead the Fock basis.

 In fact, gates in a single layer form a universal gate set, making the CV quantum neural network a model for universal quantum computing, i.e., a sufficient number of layers can carry out any quantum algorithm implementable on a CV quantum computer.
-The exact implications this has to improve machine learning are still a topic for further investigation.

 CV quantum neural networks can be trained both through classical simulation and directly on quantum hardware.
 Strawberry Fields relies on classical simulation to evaluate cost functions of the CV quantum neural network and the resultant gradients with respect to parameters of each layer.
 However, this becomes an intractable task with increasing network depth and width.
 Ultimately, direct evaluation on hardware is the feasible approach for large scale networks, with an approach suggested in :cite:`schuld2019evaluating`.
 The `PennyLane <https://pennylane.readthedocs.io/en/latest/>`_ library provides tools for training hybrid quantum-classical machine learning models with both simulators and quantum hardware.